Sarracenia (Pitcher Plant or Trumpet Pitcher)

 Only producing leaves not pitchers.

 If the light levels are poor then this could be the result - Move to a sunnier spot.
 If you're noticing this towards the end of Summer then it's probably normal.
-The plant knows the Winter dormancy is coming so it conserves its energy by creating more simple leaves rather than the more complex pitchers.
+The plant knows the winter dormancy is coming so it conserves its energy by creating more simple leaves rather than the more complex pitchers.

-Give it the Winter rest and the pitchers will be back next Spring.
+Give it the winter rest and the pitchers will be back next Spring.

 Pitcher Markings are fading.